kevinpinscoe/how-I-make-books/README.md

 # Organization

-Often when I start a book I am initially unsure what chapters I will be creating or sometime in what order they will be in.
+Often when I start a book I am initially unsure what chapters I will be creating or in what order they will be in.
 I can change this easily by either using Linux symlinks or moving content around the folders.

-Content folders look like are on purpose not named with a title or content other than an ordering sort:
+Content folders are named by their purpose (intro, toc, index, chapter, etc.) in alpha-numeric order rather than with a title or content for purposes of sort ordering.

 /home/directory/mybooks/book-name (book name is likely a working title)